For over 30 years Essington students have delivered unrivalled academic success.

 The school operated as Darwin's first private primary school for eight years upon which time the school received formal registration to proceed into secondary schooling in 1997.

 In 1998, the new secondary building for the Middle School, the Webb Building, was officially opened by Dr Grahame Webb.
-The school went from strength to strength, and in 2011 we established the Senior College for Years 10, 11 and 12 at the nearby Charles Darwin University.
+The school went from strength to strength, and in 2011 we established the Senior College for students entering high school in Years 10, 11 and 12 at the nearby Charles Darwin University.